kidshock/fathomnet-2025-2ndplace/README.md

 This formulation helps the model optimize both accuracy and taxonomic consistency in line with the competition's evaluation metric.

 3. **Training Strategy**: The training strategy involved 5-fold cross-validation using PyTorch Lightning, AdamW optimizer, and cosine annealing scheduler.
 Early stopping and model checkpointing optimized model selection per fold.
+The models was trained on 4 GPU L4 and took around ~ 8 hours.
 4. **Post-processing**: Inference used a weighted ensemble of 5 models from cross-validation.
 Each model's predictions were enhanced with 2-view rotational Test-Time Augmentation.
 The final probability was computed using a weighted geometric mean for optimal performance.